 Scooters, carts and buggies are undeniably fun, but the downsides are a higher rental cost and no protection from the intense Turks and Caicos sun.
 Scooters start at about $60 per day, and golf carts and other vehicles begin at about $80.

-Unlike the other islands in the Turks and Caicos, there’s very little off road driving on Grand Turk, so a 4x4 or jeep isn’t a necessity.
-Grand Turk does have some unpaved roads, but they are traversable (albeit at slow speeds at some spots!) by any rental.
+Unlike the other islands in the Turks and Caicos, there’s very little off-road driving on Grand Turk, so a 4x4 or jeep isn’t a necessity.
+Grand Turk does have some unpaved roads, yet they are traversable (albeit at slow speeds at some spots!) by any rental.

-Please stay on the roads and do not drive on the beach or on
+Please stay on the roads and do not drive on the beach, on

 Larger luxury SUVs and vans are also offered in limited quantities as well, but should be booked well in advance to ensure availability.